 • Dive sites: 300+ premier locations across archipelago

-• Marine protected areas: Raja Ampat, Komodo National Park, Banda Sea
+• Marine protected areas: Raja Ampat, Komodo National Park,

-• Flight access: Jakarta, Bali, Sorong for main departure ports
+• Flight access: Jakarta, Bali, Sorong for main departure ports - through our verified operator network

 • Baggage limits: 30kg international, 20kg domestic flights